 Never dump food, grease, or liquids on the ground because they attract animals.

-- Buy paper plates instead of plastic plates.
+- Buy milk and fruit juices in a paper carton instead of a plastic carton.

-- Buy milk in a paper carton instead of a plastic carton.
+- Buy dry rice packaged in paper sacks instead of plastic containers.

 Avoid Glass Containers and Metal Containers